 Various prestigious buildings surround the Freyung in Vienna’s old town.
 The very first house at Number 1, for example, was built by a count.
-Palais Hardegg dates back to 1847 and marks the entrance to the square as you approach from the very centre of the city.
+Palais Hardegg dates back to 1847 and marks one entrance to the square.

 - Early example of an aristocratic townhouse built for renting out as much as for the owner’s own pleasure

 - Narrowly avoided modernisation in the early 20th century

 - Book a themed guided tour* of Vienna

 (An unusual colour for the area)

 Back in the late middle ages, disparate buildings stood at this edge of the Freyung square; one belonged to Stift Admont (an abbey founded in 1074 and still located in the Austrian province of Styria).